ashtonalex/voting-app/k6/README.md

 ## Troubleshooting
 - Make sure k6 is installed and in your PATH
-- Make sure the voting app is running at http://localhost:3000
+- Make sure the voting app is running at the correct BASE_URL
 - Make sure `k6/team-ids.json` exists and is valid

 ---